 Also, another thing I notice is income.
 Married couples have an average income of 80k.
 Vs. Single mothers who average 24k.

 We have one class that thinks marriage and fatherhood is important, and another which doesn’t, and it’s causing that gap, income inequality, to get wider,” Mr. DiCaro said.

 So What Does All That Mean?

 Now that can’t be real.
 But it is.
-Now of course there are exceptions.
+Now, of course, there are exceptions.
 We know that.
 There is an exception to every rule.
 We aren’t talking about exceptions here.
 We’re talking about averages.
 What’s most common.
-And with loss of income you have poverty.
+And with loss of income, you have poverty.
 Or should I say…”American Poverty.”
 Each cause results in a far worse result.
-This means, boys are in the streets instead of being in sports or creative camps learning.
+This means boys are in the streets instead of being in sports or creative camps learning.
 The mothers are not able to give them the essentials necessary to develop them into social and productive members of society.
 An idle mind is the devil’s playground.
 And when you don’t have money, you become idle and try to find things to occupy your time.
-In the case of these boys, it often turns to joining gangs, becoming thugs, destructive, rebellious, overly aggressive, confused, indecisive, passive and reliant on who?
+In the case of these boys, it often turns into joining gangs, becoming thugs, destructive, rebellious, overly aggressive, confused, indecisive, passive and reliant on who?
 Mom.
 Who after a certain age loses control of the boy.

 More Numbers To Blow Your Socks Off

 Who occupies the jails in the largest percentage?
 Black men.
 Yes I know, those numbers are biased, based a heavily flawed judicial system.
 In this case, numbers CAN lie.
 However, we know there’s a certain truth to the numbers.
 What scares me are the numbers that state [more] black men are incarcerated than in college.

 Approximately 12–13% of the American population is African-American.
 But they make up 35% of jail inmates, and 37% of prison inmates of the 2.2 million male inmates as of 2014”

 source: U.S. Department of Justice, 2014.